pengdonna/codex_vitae/template.md

 ## Money
 + Money is an important mean to remove constraints (especially on time) but not an end
-+ Being wealthy is not a sin (strong wording...) but human nature (evolutionary morality) abhores inequality
++ Being wealthy is not a sin (strong wording...) but human nature (evolutionary morality) abhors inequality

 ## Work
 + Being paid for my work is not the only but an important external validation of the value I contribute
 + However, I need to be mindful of the role of the value that I contribute
-  + Am I really creating new value or helping rent-seekig behaviour?
+  + Am I really creating new value or helping rent-seeking behaviour?
   + How is the value created distributed?
-+ Work life balance is a problematic concept, at least on a daily basis
++ Work-life balance is a problematic concept, at least on a daily basis
- + It is true that some form of boundary between around work is necessary to prevent it from becoming all encompassing (especially for me)
+ + It is true that some form of boundary between around work is necessary to prevent it from becoming all-encompassing (especially for me)
  + The nature of my current work means irregular intensity, which I need to adapt to